addyosmani/backbone-fundamentals/backbone-fundamentals.md

 *Contributed by [Bill Heaton](https://github.com/pixelhandler)*

-When a JavaScript application is too complex or large to build in a single file, grouping the application’s components into packages allows for script dependencies to download in parallel, and facilitates only loading **packaged** and other modular code as the site experience requires the specific set of dependencies.
+When a JavaScript application is too complex or too large to build into a single file, grouping the application's components into packages allows for script dependencies to download in parallel, and facilitates only loading **packaged** and other modular code as the site experience requires the specific set of dependencies.

 RequireJS, the (JavaScript) module loading library, has an [optimizer](http://requirejs.org/docs/optimization.html 'RequireJS optimizer') to build a JavaScript-based application and provides various options.
 A build profile is the recipe for your build, much like a build.xml file is used to build a project with ANT.
 The benefit of building with **r.js** not only results in speedy script loading with minified code, but also provides a way to package components of your application.